 AvaTrade is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Moneta Markets is listed as a publically traded company so are a reputable broker.

 AvaTrade is a popular well known financial trading platform serving over 300,000 customers.

 Benefits of Moneta Markets and AvaTrade Compared

 Below, we will give you a summary of the benefits Moneta Markets and AvaTrade offer side by side.